Jo4712/ds-one/web/src/content/docs/index.md

 ---
-title: Installation
+title: Introduction
-description: Learn how to install DS one in your project
+description: Learn how to install and use DS one in your project
 ---

 ## Installation Methods